k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 <img src="images/63_graphit_examples.PNG"></img>

-Run the Graphit file in debug mode with 2 and 3 as consecutive values for the SubscriberID:
+Run the Graphit file in debug mode using the consecutive values 2 and 3 for the SUBSCRIBER_ID:

 <img src="images/65_graphit_examples.PNG"></img>